gilyasur/class_ass/README.md

 ## Math Functions
-run code and open the server to use math functionality
+run code and open the Browser to use math functionality